-In this paper, we derived the optimal resolution for the CPD problem as a function of the ratio of the lengths of the training to test sequences, the exponent of the undetected error probability, and the distance between the distributions among other parameters.
-We proposed an asymptotically optimal type-based test in~\eqref{Eq:decoder}.
-We also proved strong converse statements, namely, that the optimal resolutions in both the large and moderate deviation regimes are independent of the bound on the erasure probability.
+In this paper, we derived the optimal NCW for the CPD problem as a function of the ratio of the lengths of the training to test sequences, the exponent of the undetected error probability, and the distance between the distributions among other parameters.
+We proposed an asymptotically optimal type-based estimator in~\eqref{Eq:estimator}.
+We also proved strong converse statements, namely, that the optimal NCWs in both the large and moderate deviation regimes are independent of the bound on the erasure probability.
 Our results provide new insights on the fundamental limits of the CPD problem when side information in the form of training data is available.
-Our moderate deviations result demonstrates the operational significance of the symmetrized chi-square distance $\bar{\upchi}_2(P_1,P_2)$, defined in \eqref{Def:sym chi square}.
+Our moderate deviations result demonstrates the operational significance of the symmetrized chi-square distance $\sqrt{\upchi_2(P_1\|P_2)\upchi_2(P_2\|P_1)}$.